 I’ve always been drawn to a black and white colour palette.
 There’s something effortlessly chic and stylish about this monochrome duo.

 From the bathroom to the kitchen – you can work this scheme into any part of your home.
-This clean and classic look is difficult to get wrong but I’m going to share my tips to really nail the look.
+This clean and classic look is difficult to get wrong but I’m going to share my tips to really nail it.

 The trick to pulling off a black and white kitchen or bathroom is to inject some added personality and luxe features, and here are my top design tips to get you on the road to monochrome magic.

 Bold geometric black and white floor tiles give bathrooms a modern edge and loads of personality.
 Encaustic cement tiles with a matte finish provide just enough drama when paired with crisp white and accents of timber.
 The floor is the star of the show in these bathrooms.
 Together with subtle detailing like joinery panelling and beautiful fixtures.